Reviews You Can Rely On

 Should You Buy the MSR DynaLock Ascent Carbon?

-In our opinion, this is the best trekking pole on the market.
-It has outstanding performance across the board, and comes at a fair price.
+In short, yes.
+We think this is the best trekking pole on the market.
+It offers outstanding performance for a fair price.
 It isn't the lightest pole on the market, nor is it the most durable, but it is extremely versatile and easy to use.
 Everyone from keen hikers and backpackers to mountain runners and alpine climbers (and even backcountry skiers and splitboarders) will find this pole to be a reliable companion in the backcountry.
-Occasional users should look elsewhere for something a bit less expensive, and those embarking on rugged treks will want something more durable.
+However, if you only need trekking poles a couple times a year, a less expensive pole may suit your needs fine.
+Those embarking on rugged treks will want something more durable.

 What Other Trekking Poles Should You Consider?

 The DynaLock Ascent Carbon is our top recommendation for most users.
 However, if you are looking for something a bit more sturdy for heavy-duty use in remote destinations, the Black Diamond Pursuit will take you to the ends of the earth without breaking.
-The Trekology Trek-Z 2.0 is fairly similar to the DynaLock, but provides more durability thanks to aluminum construction, and comes at a much lower price, though it weighs significantly more.
+The heavier Trekology Trek-Z 2.0 is fairly similar to the DynaLock, but provides more durability thanks to aluminum construction, and comes at a much lower price.
 If you want the lightest foldable pole on the market, the Black Diamond Distance Carbon Z is for you, while the Black Diamond Distance Z provides the best blend of lightweight, foldable, and durable performance in a more affordable package.

 Jeff Dobronyi